hashicorp/terraform-google-vault/modules/update-certificate-store/README.md

 x509 certificate errors.
 This script has been tested on the following operating systems:

 * Ubuntu 16.04
-* Amazon Linux

-There is a good chance it will work on other flavors of Debian, CentOS, and RHEL as well.
+There is a good chance it will work on other flavors of Debian as well.

 If you're unfamiliar with how TLS certificates work, check out the [Background section](/modules/private-tls-cert#background).